 Nano Banana's dramatic interpretation of this workflow.

-Create an AI-Ready mirror of your static website in Markdown using GitHub Actions
+Create an AI-Ready mirror of your static website in Markdown using a pre-commit hook

 A Simple, No-Build-Tools Guide

 Markdown is generally easier for AI systems to parse than HTML.
-This guide shows you how to automatically generate clean Markdown versions of your HTML pages every time you push to GitHub, which can improve how AI tools consume your content.
+This guide shows you how to automatically generate clean Markdown versions of your HTML pages every time you commit changes, which can improve how AI tools consume your content.

-No build system, no local scripts, no technical overhead.
+No build system, no remote workflows, no technical overhead.
 Just set it and forget it.

 How it works

-This script runs automatically on GitHub's servers every time you push HTML changes.
+This script runs automatically on your local machine every time you commit HTML changes.
 It does three things:

-You don't need to manually edit your HTML files.
-The GitHub Action handles everything.
+You don't need to manually edit your HTML files or remember to generate Markdown.
+The pre-commit hook handles everything.

 Common excludes to consider: drafts, archive, vendor, dist, build.
 The workflow always excludes node_modules and hidden folders.